buddyboss/buddyboss-platform/src/readme.txt

 * Profiles - Fixed issues with duplicate Name fields in some installations
 * Forums - Fixed formatting displaying as HTML when replying as non-admin
 * Forums - Fixed emoji displaying too big, for new forum replies only
+* Forums - Fixed GIFs not working, unless Photos was also enabled in Media settings
 * Login - Fixed layout of login page, when 'Privacy' is enabled with Privacy page used
 * Registration - When using Profile Type, and hiding First Name and Last Name, fixed conditional logic
 * Registration - When using Profile Type, and validation show errors, conditional fields remain now